Dr. Spence is co-founder i∙ki∙gai and creator and principal facilitator of “What Should I Do with My Life?” workshops.

 Over the past four decades, she has developed numerous programs and courses winning local and national recognitions, including a U.S. Presidential citation for “outstanding public service.”

-Her book Life Medicine: Wisdom for Extraordinary Living, now in its 4th edition, has been used by faculty or staff in more than 60 colleges and universities.
+Her national-award-winning class on how to live a meaningful life (which she taught for seven years at the University of Cincinnati) was cited by a major online news source as “among the ten most worthwhile, interesting courses on college campuses.”Her book Life Medicine: Wisdom for Extraordinary Living, now in its 4th edition, has been used by faculty or staff in more than 60 colleges and universities.
 (The book is available at Cincinnati's Joseph Beth Booksellers, Rookwood Commons.
 Click here for a brief description; click here to listen to radio interviews.)